vihugoos/event-platform/README.md

 ### Prerequisites

 First of all, we need to create the application backend, for that, you will need to create an account in <a href="https://app.hygraph.com/">Hygraph</a>.
 After creating an account, let's clone my hygraph project by <strong>clicking</strong> the button below.
+The clone process may take a few minutes.

 * Clone the project